i05nagai/memorandum/language/english_speaking.md

     * keep an appointment
     * keep a diary/an account/a record
     * keep track of
+        * to make certain that you know what is heppening or has happened to sb or sth
+        * my sister has had so many jobs, it's hard for me to keep trac of
     * keep a secret
     * keep time
         * (of a watch or clock) to show the correct time